seanbreckenridge/currently_listening/README.md

 By default, this will check the `mpv` metadata for the `artist` and `album` tags and `title` tags before sending to the server.
 It also prevents livestreams, and paths like `/tmp` or `/dev`.

-If you'd like to further customize that to allow/disallow certain paths/extensions, youd need to configure [a matcher](https://github.com/seanbreckenridge/mpv-history-daemon/blob/master/mpv_history_daemon/utils.py)

-You can pass a JSON file as `--matcher-config-file` to the `server`, with contents like [`matcher.json`](./client_examples/matcher.json)
+If you'd like to further customize that to allow/disallow certain paths/extensions, you can pass a JSON file as `--matcher-config-file` to the `server`, with contents like [`matcher.json`](./client_examples/matcher.json)

 For more info on the options: `python3 -c 'import mpv_history_daemon.utils; help(mpv_history_daemon.utils.MediaAllowed)'`